 It’s a delightful celebration- time to indulge in happy hues!
 As a guest, your outfit color code can extend beyond the ceremonial color palettes of reds, oranges, or pinks for these pre-wedding galas.

-If you don’t want to go too far with your color choices – stick to favorites and staples, but employ the mix and match trend to your advantage.
+If you don’t want to go too far with your color choices – stick to favorites and staples, but employ the mix-and-match trend to your advantage.
 Pair a golden or beige blouse with a magenta lehenga – and add a color-blocked dupatta!

 Magical Metallics and Natural Neutrals – for a radiant yet classy glow!
-Colors are your great friends – but so are metallic hues of golds, silvers, coppers, and bronze – and neutrals bases like cream, beige and fawn.
+Colors are your great friends – but so are metallic hues of golds, silvers, coppers, and bronze – and neutrals bases like cream, beige, and fawn.

 As Indians, our love for bling is well known – you can add a little shine here and there – and any outfit you choose becomes party and wedding-ready.
 It is a smart-dressing tip for those who don’t wish to spend a fortune on pre-wedding function outfits!